yjaaidi/experiments/README.md

 nx report-c8
 ```

-⚠️ The source code is not mapped properly with this option due to the following issue: https://github.com/bcoe/c8/issues/339
+> ⚠️ The source code is not mapped properly with this option due to the following issue: https://github.com/bcoe/c8/issues/339
+> C8 coverage is possible but requires too many hacks (e.g. copying files from `dist` to a temporary folder and fixing source maps relative paths)